DSD-DBS/capella-collab-manager/doc/getting_started.md

 ![Welcome screen](img/collab-step-1.png)

-As username, provide the username you entered when deploying the cluster.
-If you forgot to set an admin username, use `username`.
+As username, provide the `admin` for the admin user.
+If you have changed the username or want to test another user, enter your custom username.

 ![OAuth mock](img/collab-step-2.png)